zizzfizzix/wp-post-upsert-webhooks/readme.txt

 You can configure:
 * Maximum retry attempts (up to 10)
-* Delay values and units
+* Delay values and units (milliseconds to days)
-* Jitter percentage for exponential backoff
+* Jitter percentage for exponential backoff (0-50%)
-* Base and multiplier for exponential calculations
+* Base delay and multiplier for exponential calculations

+Failed webhook attempts are automatically retried based on your configuration, with detailed logging of each attempt.

 = How does idempotency work? =

-The plugin generates unique idempotency keys based on your selected fields:
+The plugin generates unique idempotency keys based on your selected fields and the webhook configuration ID:
 * Title
 * Content
 * Status